|Nutrition Facts (per serving)|

 Muddle the syrup, mint leaves, and lime wedges in a highball glass.

 Fill the glass with ice.

 Add the pomegranate juice and lemonade.
 Stir well.

 Top with club soda.

 - Depending on the pomegranate supply, you may want to consider using fresh pomegranate juice.
 Pomegranates are in season throughout the winter.
-When the price is right, the fresh juice can actually be much cheaper than bottled juices like POM Wonderful.
+When the price is right, fresh juice can be much cheaper than bottled juices.
 While those bottled juices are convenient, this is one fruit juice that is notoriously expensive.

-- To give this a alcoholic spin, you can always add rum to this mix.
-In this case, we recommend using equal amounts (1 1/2 ounces each) of white rum, pomegranate juice, and lemonade.
+- To give this an alcoholic spin, you can always add rum to the mix.
+We recommend using equal amounts (1 1/2 ounces each) of white rum, pomegranate juice, and lemonade.